 Everybody loves a fig tree.
 The fig’s popularity began in the Garden of Eden, according to legend.
 The trees and their fruits were sacred to the Romans, used in commerce during the Middle Ages, and delight gardeners around the globe today.
-But fig trees, native to the Mediterranean region, thrive in warm locations.
+However, fig trees, native to the Mediterranean region, thrive in warm locations.
 Do hardy fig trees exist for those growing a fig tree in zone 5?
 Read on for tips about fig trees in zone 5.

 Fig Trees in Zone 5

 Fig trees are native to regions with long growing seasons and hot summers.
 Experts name the semi-arid tropical and subtropical areas of the world as ideal for fig tree cultivation.
 Fig trees are surprisingly tolerant of chilly temperatures.
-However, winter winds and storms severely reduces fig fruit production, and a lengthy freeze can kill off a tree.
+However, winter winds and storms severely reduce fig fruit production, and a lengthy freeze can kill off a tree.

 USDA zone 5 is not the region of the country with the lowest winter temperatures, but winter lows average around -15 degrees F. (-26 C.).
 This is far too cold for classic fig production.
 Although a cold-damaged fig tree may regrow from its roots in spring, most figs fruit on old wood, not new growth.
-You may get foliage, but are unlikely to get fruit from new spring growth when you are growing a fig tree in zone 5.
+You may get foliage but are unlikely to get fruit from new spring growth when you are growing a fig tree in zone 5.

 However, gardeners seeking zone 5 fig trees have a few options.
 You can select one of the few varieties of hardy fig trees that produce fruit on new wood, or you can grow fig trees in containers.